Time Trap (film): Plot

 Hopper, an archaeology professor, is exploring a remote cave system on the trail of missing hippies from the 1970s.
 After discovering what appears to be a cowboy paused in place in a tunnel, he returns to town and dismisses his graduate students, Taylor and Jackie, stating that their research is done.

 Several days later, as Hopper has not returned, Taylor and Jackie go looking for him, with their friend Cara, who brings her sister, Veeves, and her friend Furby.
 Following Hopper's trail to the campsite by a cave, they find an entrance with climbing ropes leading inside.
 They decide to follow it, but Furby chooses to stay behind as backup for the base camp.
 They lower themselves into the cave, hearing strange noises.
 When Furby does not answer their radio calls, Jackie tries to climb back out, but the rope frays, and she falls, injuring herself and Taylor.
 Calling for help, they receive a transmission from inside the cave and follow it.

 At a different junction, they discover another opening to the cave and Furby, dead with a broken neck.
-Watching his video recordings, they notice several days elapsed from his perspective, while only about an hour had lapsed in the cave.
-He began researching the hippies' belongings, discovering they were Hopper's parents and that he is searching for his missing sister.
+Watching his video recordings, they notice several days elapsed from his perspective, while only an hour had passed in the cave.
+He began researching the hippies' belongings, discovering they were Hopper's parents and that they were accompanied by his sister.
 His parents were following legends of the Fountain of Youth and speculated that this cave system was the root of the story.
 Furby found another cave opening.
 After several days, he went into the cave to retrieve keys for a vehicle but fell when his rope severed.

 Taylor deduces the cave is inside a time distortion where events move more slowly.
 With few options, Cara free-climbs out of the cave to get a GPS signal.
 Outside, the terrain has become barren, and there is no signal.
-Returning to the cave, comparing video recordings, Cara has experienced 30 minutes on the surface while she had been gone only a few seconds from their viewpoint, confirming Taylor's theory.
-Reviewing Furby's footage again, they learn he survived the fall but was murdered by a caveman.
-Cara and Taylor deduce the time difference is much more drastic than they suspected and entire years are passing within seconds, meaning the few hours they have been in the cave is enough to span several hundred or thousand years outside.
+Returning to the cave, comparing video recordings, Cara has experienced about thirty minutes on the surface while she had been gone at most a few seconds from the others' viewpoint, confirming Taylor's theory.
+Reviewing Furby's footage again, they learn that he survived the fall but was murdered by a caveman.
+Cara and Taylor deduce the time difference is much more drastic than they suspected and entire years are passing within seconds, meaning the few hours they have been in the cave is enough to span several thousand years outside.